koproductions-code/Deep-Learning-Cats-and-Dogs/README.md

 # Deep-Learning-Training

 ## Attribution
-I used some code from this tutorial by Fares Elmenshawii in Manager.py and Dataset.py.
+I used some code from a tutorial by Fares Elmenshawii in Manager.py and Dataset.py.

 Check the tutorial out [here](https://www.kaggle.com/code/fareselmenshawii/cats-vs-dogs-classification/notebook).